 Brew Bakers: coffee shop and brunch place, $$

-Brew Bakers has two different locations — both on Main Street, but on opposite ends.
-The first, located at 169 Main Street, is much bigger than the second, a café that opened more recently at 506 Main Street, but they both offer a similar selection of sandwiches, bagels, all-day breakfast, and something called an omelette sandwich??
-The first location tends to be pretty popular for brunch on Saturdays and Sundays, especially among Wesleyan students, so be prepared for a bit of a line.
+Brew Bakers is located on South Main street, offering sandwiches, bagels, all-day breakfast, and something called an omelette sandwich??
+It tends to be pretty popular for brunch on Saturdays and Sundays, especially among Wesleyan students, so be prepared for a bit of a line.

 Sweet Harmony Café and Bakery: coffee shop and brunch place, $$